 General Campus Community

-Please note that calendar admins have access to additional fields that do not exist on the public event submission webpage.
+Please note that calendar admins have access to additional fields that do not exist on the public event submission webpage and skip the approval queue.

 Tips for Posting an Event